-The Dulverton Ansteys are the root and principal sub-branch of the South West Peninsula Ansteys.
+The Dulverton Ansteys of Somerset are the root and principal sub-branch of the South West Peninsula Ansteys.
 They are an extremely complex sub-branch, consisting of five connected sub-branches which we have labelled:

 - Dulverton sub-branch ‘A’;